Subject: History

 Modelling of marking and feedback on home learning is done in detail to the whole class.
 Key ideas/ theories and misconceptions are then highlighted and corrected onto pupil work.
 Feedback is verbal and this is to the whole class, but individuals may be highlighted too.

-At KS3 Assessment feedback sheets are used for all formal assessments which follows the PARs system of feedback.
+At KS3 Assessment feedback sheets are used for all formal assessments which give quantifiable feedback.

-KS4 assessments also follow the PARs system of feedback and pupils are awarded a mark according to GCSE criteria.
+Within KS4 assessments pupils are awarded a mark according to GCSE criteria along with specific feedback on how to improve.
 Written work will have teacher annotation, comments, advice and/or targets for pupils, if appropriate.
-We are consistent in regular monitoring using a variety of methods to assess learning, E.G. peer and self-assessed marking, as well as online Kerboodle activities.
+We are consistent in regular monitoring using a variety of methods to assess learning, E.G. peer and self-assessed marking.
 Outstanding marking will encourage the use of subject specific vocabulary and applied knowledge and skills.

 Examinations